AndrewK124/bike-sales-dashboard/README.md

 - Commute distances categorized into mileage ranges
 - Age demographics through custom age brackets

-It allowes users to explore these insights through interactive silcers and visuals.
+It allows users to explore these insights through interactive silcers and visuals.

 -----

-## What I did
+## My Deeds:

 ### Data Cleaning
 - Addressed inconsistencies in the original dataset